MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 # Refactor a Team Foundation Server deployment to Azure DevOps Services

-This article shows how the fictional company Contoso refactors their on-premises Visual Studio Team Foundation Server deployment by migrating it to Azure DevOps Services in Azure.
+This article shows how the fictional company Contoso refactors its on-premises Visual Studio Team Foundation Server deployment by migrating it to Azure DevOps Services in Azure.
 The Contoso development team has used Team Foundation Server for team collaboration and source control for the past five years.
-Now, they want to move to a cloud-based solution for dev and test work, and for source control.
+Now, the team wants to move to a cloud-based solution for dev and test work and for source control.
 Azure DevOps Services will play a role as the Contoso team moves to an Azure DevOps model and develops new cloud-native applications.

 ## Business drivers

 The Contoso IT leadership team has worked closely with business partners to identify future goals.
-Partners aren't overly concerned with dev tools and technologies, but they have captured these points:
+The partners aren't overly concerned with dev tools and technologies, but the team has captured these points:

 - **Software**: Regardless of the core business, all companies are now software companies, including Contoso.
-Business leadership is interested in how IT can help lead the company with new working practices for users and new experiences for their customers.
+Business leadership is interested in how IT can help lead the company with new working practices for users and new experiences for its customers.
-- **Efficiency**: Contoso needs to streamline their processes and remove unnecessary procedures for developers and users.
-This will allow the company to deliver on customer requirements more efficiently.
+- **Efficiency**: Contoso needs to streamline its processes and remove unnecessary procedures for developers and users.
+Doing so will allow the company to deliver on customer requirements more efficiently.
 The business needs IT to move quickly, without wasting time or money.
-- **Agility**: To enable their success in a global economy, Contoso IT needs to be more responsive to the needs of the business.
+- **Agility**: To enable its success in a global economy, Contoso IT needs to be more responsive to the needs of the business.
 It must be able to react more quickly to changes in the marketplace.
 IT must not get in the way or become a business blocker.

 ## Migration goals

-The Contoso cloud team has pinned down the following goals for the migration to Azure DevOps Services:
+The Contoso cloud team has pinned down the following goals for its migration to Azure DevOps Services:

-- The team needs a tool to migrate their data to the cloud.
+- The team needs a tool to migrate its data to the cloud.
 Few manual processes should be needed.
 - Work item data and history for the last year must be migrated.
-- They don't want to set up new user names and passwords.
+- The team doesn't want to set up new user names and passwords.
 All current system assignments must be maintained.
-- They want to move away from Team Foundation Version Control (TFVC) to Git for source control.
+- The team wants to move away from Team Foundation Version Control (TFVC) to Git for source control.
 - The transition to Git will be a tip migration that imports only the latest version of the source code.
-It will happen during a downtime when all work will be halted as the code base shifts.
-They understand that only the current master branch history will be available after the move.
+The transition will happen during a downtime, when all work will be halted as the code base shifts.
+The team understands that only the current master branch history will be available after the move.
-- They're concerned about the change and want to test it before doing a full move.
-They want to retain access to Team Foundation Server even after the move to Azure DevOps Services.
+- The team is concerned about the change and wants to test it before it does a full move.
+The team wants to retain access to Team Foundation Server even after the move to Azure DevOps Services.
-- They have multiple collections, and they want to start with one that has only a few projects to better understand the process.
+- The team has multiple collections and, to better understand the process, it wants to start with one that has only a few projects.
-- They understand that Team Foundation Server collections are a one-to-one relationship with Azure DevOps Services organizations, so they'll have multiple URLs.
-But this matches their current model of separation for code bases and projects.
+- The team understands that Team Foundation Server collections are a one-to-one relationship with Azure DevOps Services organizations, so it will have multiple URLs.
+But this matches its current model of separation for code bases and projects.

 ## Proposed architecture

-- Contoso will move their Team Foundation Server projects to the cloud, and they'll no longer host their projects or source control on-premises.
+- Contoso will move its Team Foundation Server projects to the cloud, and it will no longer host its projects or source control on-premises.
 - Team Foundation Server will be migrated to Azure DevOps Services.
 - Currently, Contoso has one Team Foundation Server collection, named `ContosoDev`, which will be migrated to an Azure DevOps Services organization called `contosodevmigration.visualstudio.com`.
 - The projects, work items, bugs, and iterations from the last year will be migrated to Azure DevOps Services.
-- Contoso will use their Azure Active Directory (Azure AD) instance, which they set up when they [deployed their Azure infrastructure](./contoso-migration-infrastructure.md) at the beginning of their migration planning.
+- Contoso will use its Azure Active Directory (Azure AD) instance, which it set up when it [deployed its Azure infrastructure](./contoso-migration-infrastructure.md) at the beginning of the migration planning.

 ![Diagram of the proposed architecture.](./media/contoso-migration-tfs-vsts/architecture.png)